stfc/PSyclone/doc/developer_guide/dependency.rst

     vai = VariablesAccessInfo(options={'COLLECT-ARRAY-SHAPE-READS': True})

-In this case all arrays specified as first parameter to one of the Fortran intrinsics above will be reported as read access.
+In this case all arrays specified as first parameter to one of the PSyIR operators above will be reported as read access.

 SingleVariableAccessInfo